MIT (Merchant-Initiated Transaction) Flows

 Recurring

-In the recurring flow, the MITs are for ongoing services with no predefined total amount or end date.
+In the recurring flow, MITs are for ongoing services with fixed charges at a set frequency and no predefined end date.

 Examples: subscriptions to streaming services, gym memberships.